Types of cifti-files

 Displaying CIFTI files in workbench

 When you load a cifti-file into connectome workbench, you can display it automatically.
-For example you may have extracted ROI mean activation data and stored it in a pscalae file.
-You can load this file into workbench and display it on the surface and / or volume (depending whether the parcels you defined contain vertices or voxels).
+For example you may have extracted ROI mean activation data for different conditions and stored it in a pscalar file.
+You can load this file into workbench and display it on the surface and / or volume.
+It will color the ROI correctly with the value assigned, using the information of the vertices or voxels that it contains.

 dconn and pconn files in workbench are assumed to be connectivity values between the same structure with itself (i.e. intracortical connectivity - so the connectivity matrix needs to be square).